 At first glance, the Brick Crease might be mistaken for its close cousin, the Cattleman.
 Both share a wide brim, traditional materials like straw or felt, and a central crease.
 However, a closer look reveals distinct features that set the Brick Crease apart.

-The most striking aspect of this hat is its unique silhouette.
+The most striking aspect of style types of cowboy hats is their unique silhouette.
 Despite its cowboy hat heritage, the Brick Crease features a square structure, creating a distinctively vertical profile.
 This innovative design makes it a perfect choice for those who appreciate the classic cowboy style with a touch of individuality.

 Gambler Crease

-Characterized by a wider brim and lower crown compared to other cowboy hat styles, the Gambler hat prioritizes sun protection for the wearer.
+Characterized by a wider brim and lower crown compared to other types of cowboy hats, the Gambler hat prioritizes sun protection for the wearer.
 Unlike its counterparts, the Gambler hat typically lacks creases altogether.
 However, some variations might have a single fold encircling the crown, adding a distinctive touch.

 The Gambler hat’s origins are shrouded in a bit of mystery.
 Some believe its wide brim gave gamblers an edge at card games, concealing facial expressions that might reveal tells.
 Others attribute the name to Mexican cowboys who favored the style.

 Regardless of its origin story, the Gambler hat has transcended its past.
-Today, it comes in a variety of materials and colors, catering to both men and women.
-If sun protection is a priority, the Gambler hat remains a functional and stylish choice.
+Today, it comes in various materials and colors, catering to both men and women.
+If sun protection is a priority, the Gambler hat remains functional and stylish.

 Tom Mix Cowboy Hat